This article was last updated in March 2020. Please contact us if you have specific questions regarding the information in this article.

-Insider Insights: Though Eastdil Secured does not have an Austin office, they have been involved in a large number of high profile office sale transactions in Austin in recent years such as Prominent Pointe I and II, The Avallon, The Campus at the Arboretum and River Place Corporate Park.
+Insider Insights: Though Eastdil Secured does not have an Austin office, they have been involved in a large number of high-profile office sale transactions in Austin in recent years such as Prominent Pointe I and II, The Avallon, The Campus at the Arboretum and River Place Corporate Park.
 Mike McDonald, a broker in Eastdil’s Atlanta office, has been the Eastdil broker most active in Austin.

-Eastdil primarily takes on large, Class A office projects, but has also been involved in several smaller deals Austin.
+Eastdil primarily takes on large, Class A office projects, but has also been involved in several smaller deals in Austin.

 Eastdil is the real estate investment banking branch of financial giant Wells Fargo & Co.